- Password expiration in Windows 11 It is configured in different ways depending on the type of account and edition.

 - You can configure other options such as minimum length, requiring password history, etc.

 Don't have gpedit.msc?
 You're probably using the Home edition.
-Use the commands seen previously.
+In that case, use the commands shown previously.

 How does expiration work on Microsoft accounts?

-If your Windows user logs in using a Microsoft email, Password expiration is controlled online:
+If your Windows user logs in using a Microsoft email address, password expiration is controlled online :

 - Accede to https://account.microsoft.com and log in.